Build a pricing page

 20 "frequency": 1

-To define these, create variables for your products in your script section and set them to the Paddle IDs for your products.
+To define these, create variables for the products in your script section and set them to the Paddle IDs for the products.
 We'll use these later to determine which products returned prices are for.

 Then, create arrays for your prices.
 Each array should contain an object that includes the Paddle ID for a price (priceId